gyniop16/express-mongo-starter/README.md

 </div>

-# Express Posgresql Starter
+# Express Mongo Starter

-This is a starter template for building a full-stack web application with Express and PostgreSQL on the backend and HTML on the frontend.
+This is a starter template for building a full-stack web application with Express and MongoDB on the backend and HTML on the frontend.
 The template is set up to be deployed to Genezio, a platform for building and deploying full-stack web applications.

 This template includes:

-- Sequelize ORM for PostgreSQL
+- Mongoose ORM for Mongo
 - A crud example with a `User` model
 - A simple HTML frontend that uses the backend API for create a new user.

 Routes and the logic for handling requests are defined in the `routes` folder.
-The `models` folder contains the Sequelize models for the database.
+The `models` folder contains the Mongoose models for the database.

 The `config.js` file contains the configuration for the database connection.